-The CTI facilitates support and development for staff who wish to apply for AdvanceHE’s annual National Teaching Fellowship Scheme.
+The CETI facilitates support and development for staff who wish to apply for AdvanceHE’s annual National Teaching Fellowship Scheme.
 All HEIs are eligible to nominate three applicants annually.

 The National Teaching Fellowship Scheme (NTFS) celebrates excellent practice and outstanding achievement in learning and teaching in higher education.
 The awards support professional development in learning and teaching of an individual and success depends only on excellence, not the stage you are at in your career.

-We are therefore delighted to have six National Teaching Fellows at the University of Westminster: Dr Frands Pedersen, Dr Jennifer Fraser, Professor Coral Dando,Dr Paul Elmer, Dr Celia Jenkins and Tony Burke.
+We are therefore delighted to have seven National Teaching Fellows at the University of Westminster: Dr Frands Pedersen, Dr Jennifer Fraser, Professor Coral Dando,Dr Paul Elmer, Dr Celia Jenkins, Tony Burke and Professor Graham Meikle.

-If you are interested to apply for a National Teaching Fellowship, please contact the CTI
+If you are interested to apply for a National Teaching Fellowship, please contact the CETI